 Most potential customers need to be touched 6-7 times by your marketing content before they are ready to buy - which is easy to do with a solid Pinterest marketing strategy and the magic of scheduling pins with Tailwind for your content.

 Your blog marketing checklist for Pinterest starts ways before you hit “publish”.

 Get a free Pinterest marketing checklist for what to do on your blog before and after you hit publish - CLICK HERE.

 But when you’ve been creating blogs for years, things can get messy.

 I’m speaking from experience here.

-When I first started my social media consulting business earlier this year, I didn't think I was going to blog.
+When I first started my business in early 2015, I didn't think I was going to blog.
 It wasn't that I didn't have anything to say, but I was hesitant to commit to what I knew would need to be a consistent piece of content.

 I started by saying I was going to blog once per week.
 I am not a "blogger" in that that's the way I make my living, so I didn't see a reason to blog several times per week.
-As the months have gone by, a schedule of once per week has proven to be the perfect commitment for me.
-It keeps me on track, accountable, but not overwhelmed.
-So how do blogging and social media overlap?
+And I’ve stayed (mostly) consistent since deciding to blog as my main content.

-I want you to start 2016 by running a tight ship - so here is the step-by-step process I used (am using, because I'm not quite done) to update my blogs.
+I want you to start next year by running a tight ship - so here is the step-by-step process I used (am using, because I'm not quite done) to update my blogs.